Vasu-Vallabh/Pesto_Assignment_1/README.md

 **The Browser's main components are:**

-1. The UI (User Interface)
+1. **The UI (User Interface)**

-UI includes the address bar, back/forward button, bookmarking menu, and a display where you see the requested page.
+UI includes the address bar, back/forward button, bookmarking menu, reloading button, and a display where you see the requested page.

 2. **The Browser Engine**